 The U.S. Courts refer to Chapter 13 bankruptcy as a “wage earner’s plan.”
-It’s for individuals who have a regular income, but due to either bad luck or bad choices, cannot manage or repay all of their debts.
+It’s for individuals who have a regular income but cannot manage or repay all of their debts.

-Under Chapter 13, the debtor gets help setting up a plan to pay creditors in installments over a three- to five-year period.
+Under Chapter 13, the debtor receives help setting up a plan to pay their creditors in installments over a three- to five-year period.
 During this time, creditors are not allowed to pursue collection.

-Chapter 13 bankruptcy is generally looked on more favorably than Chapter 7 bankruptcy because unlike in Chapter 7, the debtor is paying at least some of what they owe.
+Chapter 13 bankruptcy is generally looked upon more favorably than Chapter 7 bankruptcy because, unlike in Chapter 7, the debtor is paying at least some of what they owe.
 However, it will remain on your credit report for seven years from the filing date.

 Not everyone is eligible for Chapter 13 bankruptcy.
 To qualify, you must meet several legal and practical requirements.

-If you discharged debt in a Chapter 13 bankruptcy within the last two years or in a Chapter 7, 11, or 12 bankruptcy within the last four years, you are ineligible for Chapter 13 bankruptcy until the waiting period is up.
+If you discharged debt in a Chapter 13 bankruptcy within the last two years or in a Chapter 7, 11 or 12 bankruptcy within the last four years, you are ineligible for Chapter 13 bankruptcy until the waiting period has expired.

-If a prior bankruptcy petition was dismissed within the past 180 days because you either violated a court order to appear before the court or requested that the court dismiss your case, you’ll need to wait until the 180-day timeframe has elapsed.
+If a prior bankruptcy petition was dismissed within the past 180 days because you either violated a court order to appear before the court or you requested that the court dismiss your case, you’ll need to wait until the 180-day time frame has elapsed.

-Any individuals who file for bankruptcy are required to get credit counseling from an approved agency within a 180-day period before filing a bankruptcy petition.
+Any individuals who file for bankruptcy are required to receive credit counseling from an approved agency within a 180-day period before filing a bankruptcy petition.

-An individual must have unsecured debts of less than $394,725 and secured debts of less than $1,184,200.
-Unsecured debts are not backed by an underlying asset (e.g., credit cards, personal loans, medical bills and utility bills).
+An individual must have unsecured debts of less than $465,275 and secured debts of less than $1,395,875.
+Unsecured debts are those not backed by an underlying asset (e.g., credit cards, personal loans, medical bills and utility bills).
 Secured debt is backed by an asset or collateral (e.g., mortgages and auto loans).
-These amounts are adjusted periodically to reflect fluctuations in the consumer price index.
+These amounts are periodically adjusted to reflect fluctuations in the consumer price index.

-You must be current on all income tax return filings when you file Chapter 13 and file all state and federal income tax returns that become due while your Chapter 13 case is open.
+You must be current on all income tax return filings when you file for Chapter 13.
+Additionally, you must file all state and federal income tax returns that become due while your bankruptcy case is open.

-Plan pays all required debts and some unsecured debts.
+Be able to pay all required debts and some unsecured debts

 Chapter 13 involves submitting a repayment plan to the court for approval.
 There are three classes of debt in a bankruptcy case: